Eliassoprani/csharp-tdd-oop-bobs-bagels/DomainModel.md

         private List <InventoryItem> ItemsInBasket
         private BobsInventory BobsInventory
     Methods:
+        Constructor(BobsInventory BobsInventory)
         float CostOfItem(string SKU)
             check the cost of an item in BobsInventory.inventory and return the cost.
                 If SKU does not exist in .inventory return 0 float TotalPrice()
-            loop through ItemsInBasket and count Price of each Item in List and return float totalprice string Add(string SKU, List<string> SKUFilling = null) returns "{ItemVariant} {itemName} added to your basket" if SKU exists in inventory and filling is null and SKU is not a filling returns "{ItemVariant} {itemName} with {fillingName} {fillingName2} {fillingName ... } filling added to your basket" if SKU exists in inventory and filling is not null and SKU is a bagel returns "Can only add filling to bagel" if SKU exists in inventory and filling is not null and SKU is not a bagel returns "{SKU} is not an item on our menu" if SKU does not exist in Bobsinventory.inventory, returns "Your basket is full" if ItemsInBasket.Count == inventory.basketCapacity string Remove(List<InventoryItem> item)
+            loop through ItemsInBasket and count Price of each Item in List and return float totalprice string Add(string SKU, List<string> SKUFilling = null) returns "{ItemVariant} {itemName}- with no filling added to your basket" if SKU exists in inventory and filling is null and SKU is not a filling returns "{ItemVariant} {itemName} with {fillingName} {fillingName2} {fillingName ... } filling added to your basket" if SKU exists in inventory and filling is not null and SKU is a bagel returns "Can only add filling to bagel" if SKU exists in inventory and filling is not null and SKU is not a bagel returns "{SKU} is not an item on our menu" if SKU does not exist in Bobsinventory.inventory, returns "Your basket is full" if ItemsInBasket.Count == inventory.basketCapacity string Remove(InventoryItem item)
             returns "item removed from your basket" if item exists in ItemsInBasket returns "item does not exist in basket" if item does not exist in ItemsInBasket string UpdateCapacity(int newCapacity)